 Who should you report a dog bite to?
 Call 911 after a dog bite in Gwinnett County.
 The operator will dispatch medical responders as needed.
 The operator will also contact Animal Welfare and Enforcement on your behalf.

-If you or a loved one were the victim of a dog bite or dog attack, you need an experienced dog bite lawyer on your side.
+If you or a loved one were the victims of a dog bite or dog attack, you need an experienced dog bite lawyer on your side.
 At Cain Injury Law, we have the skills and resources to help you get the maximum compensation you’re owed.
 We’ve helped personal injury victims recover millions of dollars for their injuries.
 We handle dog bite lawsuits.
 We can help you reach a Georgia dog bite settlement.

 Don’t wait a moment longer to fight for the justice and compensation you deserve.
 Get started today by contacting Cain Injury Law online.
 You can also call us to schedule your free consultation.